-There's roughly seven months until the 2019 iPhone launch, and we're already getting excited.
+There's roughly six months until the 2019 iPhone launch, and the rumour mill is running wild.
 In this article we look ahead to the next flagship iPhone, discussing and predicting the new device's release date, design, new features, tech specs and price.

-In separate articles we look at the 2019 iPhone XR update, and at rumours of a 5G iPhone.
+In separate articles we look at the 2019 iPhone XR update, and rumours of a 5G iPhone.
 And if you'd prefer advice related to the current range, have a look at our iPhone buying guide and roundup of the best iPhone deals.

-Apple is a creature of habit when it comes to iPhone launches, and has released one or more new handsets every autumn for the past eight years.
-(The only break in that sequence was the iPhone SE launch in March 2016, but next spring would be too early to expect the next iPhone XS.
+Apple is a creature of habit when it comes to iPhone launches, and has released new handsets every autumn for the past eight years.
+(The only exception was the iPhone SE in spring 2016, but the newly announced 25 March event would be too early to expect the next iPhone XS.
 An iPhone SE 2, on the other hand...)